 3. Go to the Career Fair

-Before you say, “Freshman don’t go to the career fair,” consider this – I met with the Director of Career Services of a major university and she stated that employers want to see Freshman at career fairs because they need to build their pipeline of students for opportunities early.
+Before you say, “Freshman don’t go to the career fair,” consider this – I met with the Director of Career Services of a major university and she stated that employers want to see freshmen at career fairs because they need to build their pipeline of students for opportunities early.
 It is becoming more common for Sophomores to seek summer internships and employers want to get to know you early on.
 The main reason for a Freshman to go to the career fair is not only to pursue an internship in the future but to PRACTICE talking about yourself in a professional way.
 This takes time and starting early is the key.
 If you want specific tips on how to prep for a career fair, read this blog.

 4. Meet Your Professors

 One of the primary reasons for attending college is for the academic experience—yes, to learn something.
-Your professors may have been in academia for some time and others may have been professionals that moved to teaching as a next chapter.
+Your professors may have been in academia for some time and others may have been professionals that moved to teach as a next chapter.
 These instructors can be mentors and can serve as an excellent resource for learning about different careers, getting involved in research projects and internships.
 They often have a vast network of contacts for job introductions as well.
 More importantly, getting to know your professor can assist with your success in the classroom.

-5. Clean Up Your Social Media Profile
+5. Clean Up Your Social Media

 It is tempting to share with friends on social media how much fun you are having at college.
 However, be aware that this form of self-promotion is public to employers and potential contacts as they use it as a resource when evaluating candidates.
 A peek into your personal life allows outsiders to make judgments about your moral character and values.
 I strongly recommended removing any questionable or compromising photos where you are holding large red drinking cups, exposing a lot of skin, looking like you are drunk, or cursing in your comments.
 By all means, have fun, just keep it clean as nothing is truly private on the internet.